Current as of December 2014 | Download print version (in PDF)

 NPOs and the Law Against Organized Crime

-The Ley Orgánica Contra el Crimen Organizado (Organic Law against Organized Crime), includes NPOs as "obligated subjects" of the Law, along with other entities including banks and other financial institutions, insurance companies, hotels, jewelry and antiques sellers, and casinos.
-Thus, NPOs are treated as institutions susceptible to becoming instruments for money laundering and other organized crime activities.
-As "obligated subjects" of this law, NPOs therefore are under scrutiny and surveillance by the Executive Organ in charge of the fight against organized crime and their activities could be criminalized.
+The Ley Orgánica Contra el Crimen Organizado (Organic Law against Organized Crime) provides that NPOs are "obligated subjects" of the Law, along with other entities including banks and other financial institutions, insurance companies, hotels, jewelry and antiques sellers, and casinos.
+As such, NPOs are treated as institutions susceptible to becoming instruments for money laundering and other organized crime activities.
+NPOs are therefore subject to scrutiny and surveillance by the Executive Organ in charge of the fight against organized crime, and their activities could be criminalized.

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.

-- Their income was obtained with the aim of furthering their charitable purpose;
+- Their income is obtained with the aim of furthering their charitable purpose;

-- They must not distribute earnings, profits of any kind, or any part of their assets to their founders, associates, or members; and
+- They do not distribute earnings, profits of any kind, or any part of their assets to their founders, associates, or members; and

-- They must not make payments in the form of distribution of profits or assets.
-[LISR §14(3)]
+- They do not make payments in the form of distribution of profits or assets (LISR Article 14(3)).

 Charitable and social assistance organizations are not distinct types of legal entities, but rather special designations conferred on eligible associations and foundations.